rafifiaan/rafifiaan/README.md

 **Informatics Engineering/Computer Science Student at Sepuluh Nopember Institute of Technology 🏛️!**

 <div align=justify>
-As a third-year student, I am very enthusiastic and interested in the role of Software Engineering, particularly Backend Development.
-I have experience in web development and backend services, with JavaScript as my current preferred language.
-One of the skills I've developed is the ability to create APIs.
+As a third year student, I am very enthusiastic and interested in the role of Software Engineering, especially Backend Development.
+I have experience in web development for backend services and cloud service operations with google cloud.
+Currently, JavaScript and PHP are the languages of choice that I use.
+One of the skills I developed was the ability to create APIs and deploy systems on Google Cloud services.
+I have also operated Docker and Computer Networks with Linux

 </br>
 I prioritize honesty and responsibility in my work while continuing to expand my programming knowledge and skills.
 I believe that interacting and networking with others will improve my communication skills, and I am very excited to collaborate on future projects with you!  🙌

 ###  Fact's
-- 🛠 &nbsp; I’m currently studying JavaScript (NodeJs, Express), Golang,  Cloud Computing (Google Cloud).
+- 🛠 &nbsp; I’m currently studying JavaScript (NodeJs, Express), PHP,  Cloud Computing (Google Cloud).
 - 🚀 &nbsp; I’m currently learning Back-End Development field 🌐.
 - 📫 &nbsp; Reach out to me directly through my **Gmail** : rafialiefian03@gmail.com